-The opera we are creating is based on a short story by Edgar Allen Poe, yet it is clearly in the genre of opera buffa or comic opera.
+The opera we’ve created is based on a short story by Edgar Allan Poe, yet it is clearly in the genre of opera buffa or comic operetta.
 What’s that, you may well ask yourself.
 A comic opera based on Edgar Allen Poe?
 Yes, it was a challenge but, by no means, an impossibility.
 It turns out Poe did write a few humorous stories among his many grisly ones.
 This particular one is called Some Words with a Mummy.

 In the story, an adventurous fellow in Poe’s time and place (Baltimore, 1850) gets a message from a colleague, inviting him to come and view a genuine ancient mummy.

 The narrator arrives at the home of Dr. Ponnanner, the owner of the mummy, and is joined by two other colleagues.
 After a good bit of poking and prodding, they see the mummy come alive, after which a number of hi-jinks take place.

 The most important thing they learn—particularly the narrator, who is captivated by the notion—is that the strange creature could be mummified alive, then pick up, right where he left off in ancient times, once he is awakened.

 The upshot of the tale is that the narrator determines to have this done on himself, so that he may be alive, well into the future.